deadlight/0atman.com/content/blaze.md

 ## Prior Art / Acknowledgements

 Blaze is currently a hacked-together LP tool that is only suitable for one-off scripts.
 I borrowed the awk code-fence-stripping code from [@trauber](https://gist.github.com/trauber/4955706).

+## And the name?
+Blaze is lit, bro.